Barile History, Family Crest & Coats of Arms

 - John Barile, who settled in Pennsylvania in 1890

-- Xavier J. Barile (1891-1981), Italian-born, American artist; his work is featured in the Smithsonian American Art Museum
+- Xavier J. Barile (1891-1981), Italian-born, American artist who worked for the Treasury Relief Art Project, some of his work is in the Smithsonian American Art Museum

 - Paul Barile, American Democrat politician, Candidate for U.S. Representative from California 19th District, 1996; Presidential Elector for California, 1996